Home » How to Make the Perfect Quaker Oats Vanishing Oatmeal Cookies

 Directions

-• Preheat oven to 375°F. Line baking sheets with parchment paper.
+• Preheat & Prepare: Preheat oven to 375°F. Line two baking sheets with parchment paper and set aside.

-• In a stand mixer or large bowl, cream the butter, brown sugar, and granulated sugar together until light and fluffy, about 2 to 3 minutes.
+• Cream Butter & Sugars: In a stand mixer fitted with the paddle attachment (or a large bowl using a hand mixer), cream the butter, brown sugar, and granulated sugar together for 2–3 minutes, until light, fluffy, and smooth.

-• Place the creamed butter-sugar mixture in the refrigerator while you prepare the dry ingredients.
+• Chill the Creamed Base: Transfer the creamed butter-sugar mixture to the refrigerator while you prepare the dry ingredients.
+This helps control the spread and improve texture.

-• In a separate bowl, whisk together the bread flour, baking soda, cinnamon, and salt.
+• Mix Dry Ingredients: In a separate bowl, whisk together the bread flour, baking soda, cinnamon, and salt.

-• Remove the creamed mixture from the fridge.
-Beat in the cold eggs one at a time, then add the vanilla extract and mix until combined.
+• Add Eggs & Vanilla: Remove the chilled butter mixture from the fridge.
+Beat in the cold eggs one at a time, mixing just until incorporated.
+Add the vanilla extract and mix briefly.

-• Gradually add the dry ingredients to the wet ingredients, mixing just until combined.
+• Combine Wet & Dry: Gradually add the dry ingredients to the wet ingredients, mixing on low speed just until combined.
 Do not overmix.

-• Gently fold in the oats by hand or with the mixer on low speed.
+• Fold in Oats: Gently fold in the oats by hand or on the lowest mixer setting until evenly distributed.

-• If making both raisin and plain cookies, divide the dough into two bowls.
-Fold the raisins into one half, leaving the other half plain.
+• Optional Split Batch: If making both raisin and plain cookies, divide the dough into two bowls.
+Fold the raisins into one half only.

-• Shape the dough into 1½ tablespoon-sized mounds.
-Flatten the raisin cookies slightly before baking.
-Shape the plain cookies into tall, cone-like mounds for extra thickness.
+• Shape the Cookies: Scoop dough into 1½ tablespoon portions.
+Flatten raisin cookies slightly before baking.
+Shape plain cookies into tall, cone-like mounds for extra thickness.

-• Bake at 375°F for 10 to 12 minutes, until the edges are lightly golden and the centers look just set.
-The centers should still be soft when you pull them from the oven.
+• Bake: Place cookies 2½–3 inches apart on prepared baking sheets.
+Bake for 10–12 minutes, until edges are lightly golden and centers look just set.
+Centers should still be soft when removed.

-• Let cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+• Cool & Set: Let cookies cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.

 Camille’s Notes